 Missouri Soybean Yield Contest

-In 2015, the Missouri Soybean Association introduced regional competitions, in addition to the statewide contest.
-Those regional contests are continuing for 2017, with growers in each of the Association’s seven districts competing against one another on yields – giving farmers the opportunity to show their skills against others’ growing in similar soils and under similar weather conditions.
+The 2018 contest will again include regional competitions in addition to the statewide contest.
+Growers in each of the Association’s seven districts will be competing against one another on yields – giving farmers the opportunity to show their skills against others’ growing in similar soils and under similar weather conditions.

 All contest entries must use soybean varieties available in the marketplace for Missouri.
 No experimental line(s) are eligible for Missouri’s soybean yield contest.